acceleratedscience/omgui/docs/chartviz.md

 ### Demo Interface

-OMGUI comes with a useful demo interface where you can see how to structure your data for each type of chart.
+Use the demo interface to see how to compose your URL and structure your data for each type of chart.

 ![chartviz demo UI](assets/chartviz-demo-ui.png)